jarmoza/aolm_full/README.md

 ##### A. File Locations

 Define one (or two) variables for the locations of your digital editions.
-Pre-defined dataset and metadata location values have been placed at the top of the tutorial file.
+As mentioned, pre-defined dataset and metadata location paths have been placed at the top of the tutorial file, including a `TUTORIAL_DATASET_LOCATION`.

     EDITIONS_LOCATION = 'mypath/to/digital_edition/files'
     METADATA_LOCATION = 'mypath/to/metadata/files'